bugsounet/MMM-Pir/README.md

    - `mode: 5` - use ddcutil (not yet documented)
    - `mode: 6` - use dpms (linux version for debian, ubuntu, ...)
    - `mode: 7` - use labwc (For raspbian 12 with labwc compositor)
+   - `mode: 8` - use pinctrl for switching a relay

 ------
 #### Pir Configuration